Robbie Rogers: Columbus Crew

 Following his release, Rogers returned to the United States, and was subsequently signed by MLS side Columbus Crew ahead of the 2007 MLS season.
 Columbus Crew acquired Rogers after they had won a Draft Lottery for the player in March 2007.
 He scored his first goal for the club on June 17, 2007, netting the opening goal of the game in a 3–3 draw away to New England Revolution.
 Rogers scored two further times during the 2007 campaign, both of which came in a 3–2 victory over D.C.
 United at RFK Stadium.
 He made ten appearances during his first season with Crew, scoring three times and making one assist.

 The 2008 season would be Rogers' breakthrough season as a professional.
 He started the campaign playing regularly for Crew, scoring his first goals of the season in a 4–3 home win over CD Chivas USA on April 13, 2008.
 He went on to score the winning goal in a 2–1 win against Kansas City Wizards on May 4, 2008, before netting twice a week later as Crew defeated San Jose Earthquakes 3–2 to take their winning streak to five matches.
 Following his two goals against Earthquakes, Rogers was awarded the MLS Player of the Week award for week seven.
 Rogers' sixth goal of the campaign came in a 3–1 home win against New York Red Bulls at Columbus Crew Stadium in September 2008.
 He went on to score a further goal in the 2008 MLS Cup Playoffs, scoring the club's second in a 2–0 win over Kansas City Wizards; a win that ensured Crew progressed to the Conference final.
-Rogers played in all four of Crew's MLS Cup games, including in the final, where they defeated New York Red Bulls 3–1 at The Home Depot Center in November 2008.
+Rogers played in all four of Crew's MLS Cup Playoff games, including in the final, where they defeated New York Red Bulls 3–1 at The Home Depot Center in November 2008.
 The season was successful both individually and collectively for Rogers, as he was named in the MLS Best XI team for the year, as well as picking up Supporters' Shield and MLS Cup silverware.
 He made 33 appearances during the 2008 campaign, scoring seven times, and assisting three goals.